ArmstrongLiwox/DevOps-CI-CD-Pipeline-using-AWS-and-K8S/README.md

 of every build, we will get the email notification on our Gmail ID with the Trivy scan results and the complete log of the job completed.

+here is the the code (youtube clone app) on my github https://github.com/ArmstrongLiwox/a-youtube-clone-app

 **So let\'s start building our project.**

 On my Windows 10 system I have Termius (I can also use Gitbash